Follow the farm

 Crockford Bridge Farm is a working farm and business.
 We respectfully ask all visitors read the following rules which are a condition of entry.
 We reserve the right to remove or refuse entry to anyone failing to follow our rules.

-- Please do not eat our produce before paying for it.
-PYO farms rely on trust, eating fruit in the fields before paying for it is not only theft but compromises our ability to keep the farm open.
+- Do not eat our produce before paying at the exit tills.
+PYO farms rely on trust, eating fruit in the fields before paying for it is theft and compromises our ability to keep the farm open.
 We rely on the sale of our crops for our livelihood.

 - Receipts must be kept as proof of payment at all times.
 Due to theft, security checks are in place.

-- For your own safety, please pick only from the designated areas.
-Picking locations change and todays location may be very different from where you last picked.
-When fields are closed this is for very real Health and Safety reasons even if the crops look ready to pick.
+- Only pick crops in the designated, signposted location.
+Picking locations change from week to week and when fields are closed, this is for very real Health and Safety reasons even if the crops look ready to pick.
 There may be plants growing across the farm and in hedgerows that are not fit for human consumption.
-Be aware that high pressure irrigation systems, shooting and pest control and moving farm machinery are often in operation in closed areas.
+Be aware that high pressure irrigation systems, shooting, pest control and moving farm machinery are often in operation in closed areas.

 - Please only pick ripe fruit!
-Unripe fruit will not continue to ripen!
+Fruit will not continue to ripen once picked!
 Picking unripe crops is a waste of both our crop and your money.
 Flowering crops may not be picked!

 - Please pick only what you are prepared to pay for.
 Prices are clearly displayed at the entrance and our staff are happy to help you work out likely costs etc before you start picking.
-It is not acceptable to change your mind in the event you over pick.
+You will be charged for everything you pick.

 - Please treat our fields with respect.
 Rows of crops are exciting for children to jump over but doing so can damage our crop and affect our livelihood.